Adult protection and support

 We all know that children need to be protected but sometimes adults, due to their vulnerabilities, need to be protected too.
 Adult protection is everyone's responsibility.

-In Aberdeenshire, the Grampian adult protection procedures give organisations and individuals guidance on reporting and responding to situations where it is suspected, alleged or known that a vulnerable adult has been abused.
+In Aberdeenshire, the Grampian adult protection procedures give organisations and individuals guidance on reporting and responding to situations where it is suspected, alleged or known that a vulnerable person has been abused.

 - older people who are dependent on the help of others